Gul-e-Rana (TV series): Development and casting

 The song composition was done by Waqar Ali.

-The series was given the 20:00 (PST) time slot and aired on Saturday evenings as a part of Duraid's night programming.
+The series was given the 20:00 (PST) time slot and aired on saturday evenings as a part of Duraid's night programming.
 It was previously decided that the series would replace Jugnoo but post-production delays were held and it was decided that the series would instead replace Duraid's TV series Mol.

 Casting

-Producers mutually chose the cast which includes Sajjal Ali, Feroz Khan, Behroze Sabzwari, Mehmood Akhtar, Sundas Tariq and Farah Shah.
+Producers mutually chose the cast which includes Sajal Aly, Feroz Khan, Behroze Sabzwari, Mehmood Akhtar, Sundas Tariq and Farah Shah.
 Sajjal Ali was selected to portray the leading role of Gul-e-Rana opposite Feroz Khan, who was chosen to portray the role of Adeel.
 The couple marked their second appearance after their series Chup Raho.
 Behroze Sabzwari and Rubina Ashraf played Aziz and Muneera, Rana's parents, while Farah Shah, Mehmood Akhtar performed the roles of Adeel's parents.
 Samina Ahmad finalised to portray a negative role along with Saleem Mairaj and Jinaan Hussain.
 Saadia, who portrayed the role of Laila, was given a role of bold girl first time in her life.